Coretta Scott King: Childhood and education

 The Scott children attended a one-room elementary school 5 mi from their home and were later bused to Lincoln Normal School, which despite being 9 mi from their home, was the closest black high school in Marion, Alabama, due to racial segregation in schools.
 The bus was driven by Coretta's mother Bernice, who bused all the local black teenagers.
 By the time Scott had entered the school, Lincoln had suspended tuition and charged only four dollars and fifty cents per year.
 In her last two years there, Scott became the leading soprano for the school's senior chorus.
 Scott directed a choir at her home church in North Perry Country.
 Coretta Scott graduated valedictorian from Lincoln Normal School in 1945, where she played trumpet and piano, sang in the chorus, and participated in school musicals and enrolled at Antioch College in Yellow Springs, Ohio during her senior year at Lincoln.
 After being accepted to Antioch, she applied for the Interracial Scholarship Fund for financial aid.
 During her last two years in high school, Coretta lived with her parents.
 Her older sister Edythe already attended Antioch as part of the Antioch Program for Interracial Education, which recruited non-white students and gave them full scholarships in an attempt to diversify the historically white campus.
 Coretta said of her first college:

-Antioch had envisioned itself as a laboratory in democracy but had no black students.
-(Edythe) became the first African American to attend Antioch on a completely integrated basis, and was joined by two other black female students in the fall of 1943.
-Pioneering is never easy, and all of us who followed my sister at Antioch owe her a great debt of gratitude.